Framework

 Low Impact + Low Integration

-These tasks don't matter much and don't use your strengths.
+These tasks don't matter much and don't integrate with who you are.
 They ended up on your list because you couldn't say no, or because "someone has to do it."

 Action: Put them on an Eliminate List and stop doing them.
 Review quarterly to make sure nothing important slipped through.